Adefolalu/HalloweenWarplet/idea.md

 ## Overview

 Transform your **Warplet** into a **Mutant Warplets**!
-This project allows Warplet holders to mutate their NFTs using AI, creating unique variations while maintaining on-chain provenance.
+This project allows Warplet holders to Cutify their NFTs using AI, creating unique variations while maintaining on-chain provenance.

 **Original Collection:** The Warplets (`0x699727F9E01A822EFdcf7333073f0461e5914b4E` on Base)